eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

    reference

 Of course, this is the simplest possible negotiation sequence.
-Later on, both connectors can also send counter offers in addition to just confirming or declining an offer.
+Later on, both connectors can also send counteroffers in addition to just confirming or declining an offer.

 ```bash
 curl -d '{